cheeseandcereal/gitea-to-s3/README.md

 The aws application stack can now be deployed

-Run this command, replacing the valuse for `giteaApiUrl` and `giteaApiToken` as appropriate with values from the previous Gitea Setup steps.
+Run this command, replacing the values for `giteaApiUrl` and `giteaApiToken` as appropriate with values from the previous Gitea Setup steps.

 `cdk --context giteaApiUrl=https://my.gitea.com/api/v1 --context giteaApiToken=abc123 deploy`